 What is Parkinson's disease?

 The condition known as Parkinson's disease progressively impairs balance, movement, and coordination due to neurological factors.
-The difficulty with mobility when changing positions or moving in bed is caused by the death of neurons in the deep brain that produce dopamine.
+The difficulty with mobility when changing positions or moving in bed is caused by the death of neurons in the deep brain stimulation that produce dopamine.
 Symptoms may include tremors, stiffness, shuffling gait, impaired balance, and slow movement.

 How Can Technology Help Manage Mobility Challenges?

 The use of technology can assist individuals with Parkinson's in managing their mobility issues.
 This allows them to change positions and move in bed with less discomfort or pain.

 Here are some ways to leverage technology to help manage the mobility challenges of people with Parkinson's:

 A system of bed sheets and sleep garments has been designed to make repositioning and getting in and out of bed easier.
 By minimizing frictional resistance, freedom of movement is improved thereby allowing a person to move with must less effort, struggle and stress.
 Improved sleep often follows as there is minimal disruption when moving to change position.
 The bed partner can also benefit.

 A bed-assist handle is an effective tool for helping people with Parkinson's manage their mobility challenges in bed.
 The purpose of this handle is to offer stable support and can be fixed on either side of a bed.
 It helps people move into different positions more easily and safely.
 The handles are adjustable and can be folded away when not in use, making them convenient and discreet.